Mark

 THE PASSION OF THE CHURCH

-I have written elsewhere that I believe the Body of Christ is entering into its own Passion, following in the footsteps of its Head, Jesus Christ.
+One of the central tenets of this writing apostolate is that the Body of Christ appears to be entering into its own Passion, following in the footsteps of its Head, Jesus Christ.
 If that be the case, then the Body of Christ will likewise participate in the Resurrection.

-I believe there will come a time when the visible head of the Church, the Holy Father, will be "struck" and the sheep will be scattered.
+There may come a time when the visible head of the Church, the Holy Father, will be “struck” and the sheep will be scattered (see The Great Scattering).
 This will precipitate a more formal persecution of the Church as she will be systematically stripped, scourged, and mocked before the world.
-This will culminate in her crucifixion, when some souls will be martyred for the sake of the Gospel, while others will remain hidden until after the merciful purification of the world from evil and godlessness.
+This will culminate in her crucifixion when some souls will be martyred for the sake of the Gospel, while others will remain hidden until after the merciful purification of the world from evil and godlessness.
 Both the remnant and the martyrs will be hidden in the safe refuge of the Immaculate Heart of Mary—that is, their salvation will be safeguarded within the Ark, covered as it were, by the Mercy Seat, the Sacred Heart of Jesus.

 THE FIRST RESURRECTION